 A Community-owned or Community-run pub is increasingly becoming the successful model for saving pubs threatened with closure or which are being sold off by the owners, often a pub company which has seen a string of tenants or managers struggle to make the pub a success.

 CAMRA is keen to encourage this success and is doing what it can to help.

 Numbers.
-Over recent months, a register of all known community-owned/run pubs has been created and this can be found at https://pubs.camra.org.uk/communityownedpubs.
-This shows totals of 119 that are community owned and 11 that are community run – information is also lodged on 15 active community campaigns to purchase or lease a pub.
+Over recent months, a register of all known community-owned/run pubs has been created and this can be found at community pub ownership This shows by county all pubs that are community owned or community run and has some information active community campaigns to purchase or lease a pub.

 Advice and Guidance.
 On the same website is guidance that has been compiled for individuals or groups considering the community ownership route to saving their local pub.